 (a) Scope.
+This section applies until [OAL insert date two years after effective date].

-- (1) This section applies to a workplace covered by section 3205 if three or more employee COVID-19 cases within an exposed group, as defined by section 3205(b), visited the workplace during their infectious period at any time during a 14-day period. - (2) This section shall apply until there are no new COVID-19 cases detected in the exposed group for a 14-day period.

-(b) COVID-19 testing.

-- (1) The employer shall make COVID-19 testing available at no cost to its employees within the exposed group, during employees' paid time, except: - (A) Employees who were not present at the workplace during the relevant 14-day period(s) under subsection (a). - (B) For returned cases who did not develop COVID-19 symptoms after returning to work pursuant to subsection 3205(c)(10), no testing is required.
+- (1) This section applies to a workplace covered by section 3205 if three or more employee COVID-19 cases within an exposed group, as defined by subsection 3205(b)(7), visited the workplace-worksite during their infectious period at any time during a 14-day period, unless a California Department of Public Health (CDPH) regulation or order defines outbreak using a different number of COVID-19 cases and/or a different time period, in which case this section applies when the number of cases at the worksite constitutes an outbreak under CDPH's definition. - (2) This section shall apply until there are no new COVID-19 cases detected in the exposed group for a 14-day period. - (b) COVID-19 testing. - (1) Immediately upon being covered by this section, Tthe employer shall make COVID-19 testing available at no cost to its employees within the exposed group, regardless of vaccination status, during employees' paid time, except for returned cases and employees who were not present at the workplace during the relevant 14-day period(s) under subsection 3205.1(a).; - (A) Employees who were not present at the workplace during the relevant 14-day period(s) under subsection (a). - (B) For returned cases who did not develop COVID-19 symptoms after returning to work pursuant to subsection 3205(c)(10), no testing is required. - (2) Employer shall then make testing available on a weekly basis to all employees in the exposed group who remain at the workplace. - (3) Employees who had close contacts shall have a negative COVID-19 test taken within three to five days after the close contact or shall be excluded and follow the return to work requirements of subsection 3205(c)(5) starting from the date of the last known close contact.

-(2) COVID-19 testing shall consist of the following:
+COVID 19 testing shall consist of the following: